Jenkins (name): As a surname

-Jenkins is a surname variant of Jenkin commonly seen in Cornish and in English (mainly Devon) ancestry.
-Its translation is "Little John" or, more literally, "John the little."
+Jenkins is a surname variant of Jenkin commonly seen in Cornish and in English (mainly Devon) ancestry, also meaning "Little John" or, more literally, "John the Little".
 Its earliest documented occurrence was in Monmouthshire, in the Domesday Book of 1086, but it almost certainly predates the Norman Conquest.

 A common English use, leading to use as a surname, may have been the now-obsolete "little Johns", a 12th-century term for the Cornish (and later Welsh) people, either alluding to their comparatively small stature or, more likely, classing them as illegitimate offspring of the unpopular King John of England, who was previously the Earl of Cornwall and Gloucester.

 A Welsh form of the name is Siencyn.
 "Jenkin" or "Jenkins" and variants should not be construed as shortened forms of "Jenkinson", which denotes "the son of little John."

 Spelling variations

 Variations of the name Jenkins have included: